Raenton/captains-log/README.md

 This project aims to act as a blog platform similar to Medium.
 Multiple-user able, Users can sign up, create posts, like, view and comment on the posts of other users.

-Built with GraphQL and Prisma v1.0, (the smooth, configurable interfaces and SDLs that I love).
+Built with GraphQL and Prisma v1.0.

 ## Prerequisites